Edith Burnside: Public life

 She was the president of the Central Council of Auxiliaries of Prince Henry's Hospital and led committees to raise funds for various causes, including disabled children.

 Burnside was appointed an Officer of the Order of the British Empire (OBE) in the 1957 New Year Honours.
 She was later elevated to Dame Commander of the Order of the British Empire (DBE) for "services to hospitals and the community", as the only Australian woman to be made a dame in the 1976 New Year Honours.

 Outside of her charitable activities, Burnside was a branch treasurer of the Australian Women's National League (AWNL) and a director of her husband's business.

 Personal life

 She married businessman William Kennedy Burnside in 1913, with whom she had two children.
-Her son Kennedy Burnside was a prominent surgeon, and her grandson Julian Burnside a prominent human rights lawyer.
+Her son, Kennedy Burnside, was a prominent surgeon, and her grandson was Julian Burnside, a prominent human rights lawyer.

-She died on 10 May 1992.
+Dame Edith Burnside died on 10 May 1992.